OpenKH/OpenKh/docs/tool/GUI.ModsManager/creatingMods.md

 ```

 Notes:
  * Only existing slots can be overwritten.
-The list's length is fixed by the archive's
-   offset table, so entries cannot be added or removed — an out-of-range index is an error.
  * A name can be at most 31 ASCII characters, and cannot be empty.

 ### `bbsarc` (BBS)